1964 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-This error appears primarily in proof strikes rather than business strikes, making it a specialty item for proof collectors.
-At auction, a PR67 specimen brought $855 in July 2021.
+This error appears almost exclusively in proof strikes rather than business strikes, making it a specialty item for serious proof collectors.
+A PR67 specimen brought $855 at auction in July 2021.

 1964 TDR FS-801 Price/Grade Chart